robenkleene/design-references/blender/blender-materials.md

 - To assign a material to an object, select that object, then go to the `Material` tab and click the world icon and choose the material

+## Delete Materials

+To delete materials from a `.blend` file (e.g., unused materials), in the sidebar, choose `Display Mode > Blender File`, then right-click and delete the material (to switch back, the default view mode is `View Layer`)

 ## Copying Materials

 To copy a material from one object to another.